 A live action haunted house for people aged 10 and up.
 Participants get to shoot airsoft BB's at the zombies and monsters coming after them to see if they can survive the Extinction!
 Groups of four to six survivors at a time will participate with a guide.
 Extinction is completely indoors and climate controlled.
 Check online for discount coupon.
 VIP tickets allow you to skip the line and get additional ammunition.

 For centuries, as night falls, the creatures of the dusk have been swarming among us without any restrictions.
-The Glomung creatures inhabited The Darklings last year at Mount Mayhem.
-The result is that the children of the orphanage have now vowed their allegiances to the creatures of the Glomung.
 No one knows what the outcomes lies but it is certain that as the sun sets these creatures will make themselves known at Mount Mayhem.
 This is a family-run haunt at a private home.
 Minors must be accompanied by an adult.
 There is no charge, donations accepted.
 Phoenix.
 Address will be posted at website in October.